appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 Follow these steps to create and run an ECS service:

-1. Go to the cluster dashboard and click the ECS cluster name that you created in [Create ECS Cluster](#create-ecs-cluster) section.
+1. Go to the cluster dashboard and click the ECS cluster name that you created in the [Create ECS Cluster](#create-ecs-cluster) section.
 2. On the cluster details, click **Create** button available on the **Services** tab, and you will be on the **Create** screen.
 3. You will see the cluster name pre-selected in the **Existing cluster** field.
 This will be the Cluster that you created in [Create ECS Cluster](#create-ecs-cluster).
-3. In the **Compute configuration** section, add below details:
+4. In the **Compute configuration** section, add below details:
     * **Compute options** - Select **Launch type**.
     * **Launch Type** - Select **Fargate**.
-4. In the **Deployment configuration** section, add below details:
+5. In the **Deployment configuration** section, add below details:
     * **Application type** - Keep the default selection (Service).
-    * For the **Family** setting under **Task definition**- Select the task definition you created in [Create task and container definitions](#create-task-and-container-definitions) section.
+    * For the **Family** setting under **Task definition**- Select the task definition you created in the [Create task and container definitions](#create-task-and-container-definitions) section.
     * **Service name** - Give a meaningful name to the service.
     * **Service type** - Select **Replica**.
     * **Desired tasks** - Set as **1**.

     Keep the default values for all the other settings.

-5. In the **Networking** section, add below details:
+6. In the **Networking** section, add below details:
     * **VPC** - Select or review the existing VPC and the subnets.
     * **Security group** - Select **Use the existing security group**.
     * **Security group name** - Select the security group you created in the [Prerequisites](#prerequisites) section.
 Ensure that you have added the NFS access to the security group.
-6. In the **Load balancing** section, add the below details:
+7. In the **Load balancing** section, add the below details:
     * **Load balancer type** - Select **Application load balancer**.
     * **Application load balancer** - Select **Use an existing load balancer**.
     * **Load balancer** - Select the Application Load Balancer you created in the [Prerequisites](#prerequisites) section.
-7. Under **Container**, set up listener as follows:
+8. Under **Container**, set up listener as follows:
     * **Listener** - Select **Create new listener**.
     * **Port** - `443`
     * **Protocol** - Set it to `HTTPS`.